undostres-com-mx/superapp_sdk/README.md

 ## Composer

-The composer account used was carlos.miranda@undostres.com.mx, composer do updates on push throught GitHub hook, but can be manually updated on the packages list webpage.
+The composer account used was carlos.miranda@undostres.com.mx.

+Composer do updates on push through GitHub hook, but can be manually updated on the packages list webpage.

+---

 ### Composer installation